TalhaHossainKhan/TalhaHossainKhan/README.md

 ## About Me

-Aspiring entrepreneur with a keen interest in technology and innovation.
+Aspiring entrepreneur with a keen interest in embedded systems, chip design and electronics.
 I'm eager to connect with fellow tech enthusiasts, mentors, and potential collaborators.

 ## Let's Connect!
 I'm eager to connect with tech enthusiasts, mentors, and potential collaborators.